core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 --- abstract

-This document defines how the lightweight authenticated key exchange protocol EDHOC is used for establishing an OSCORE Security Context, using CoAP for message transferring.
-Furthermore, this document defines an optimization approach for combining EDHOC run over CoAP with the first subsequent OSCORE transaction.
-This reduces the number of round trips required to set up an OSCORE Security Context and to complete an OSCORE transaction using that Security Context.
+This document defines an optimization approach for combining the lightweight authenticated key exchange protocol EDHOC run over CoAP with the first subsequent OSCORE transaction.
+This combination reduces the number of round trips required to set up an OSCORE Security Context and to complete an OSCORE transaction using that Security Context.

 --- middle

 # Introduction

 Ephemeral Diffie-Hellman Over COSE (EDHOC) {{I-D.ietf-lake-edhoc}} is a lightweight authenticated key exchange protocol, especially intended for use in constrained scenarios.
-As defined in Section 7.2 of {{I-D.ietf-lake-edhoc}}, EDHOC messages can be transported over the Constrained Application Protocol (CoAP) {{RFC7252}}.

-This document builds on the EDHOC specification {{I-D.ietf-lake-edhoc}} and defines how EDHOC run over CoAP is used for establishing a Security Context for Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}.
+In particular, EDHOC messages can be transported over the Constrained Application Protocol (CoAP) {{RFC7252}} and used for establishing a Security Context for Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}.

-In addition, this document defines an optimization approach that combines EDHOC run over CoAP with the first subsequent OSCORE transaction.
-This allows for a minimum number of round trips necessary to setup the OSCORE Security Context and complete an OSCORE transaction, for example, when an IoT device gets configured in a network for the first time.
+This document defines an optimization approach that combines EDHOC run over CoAP with the first subsequent OSCORE transaction.
+This allows for a minimum number of round trips necessary to setup the OSCORE Security Context and complete an OSCORE transaction, for example when an IoT device gets configured in a network for the first time.

-This optimization is desirable, since the number of protocol round trips impacts the minimum number of flights, which in turn can have a substantial impact on the latency of conveying the first OSCORE request, when using certain radio technologies.
+This optimization is desirable, since the number of protocol round trips impacts on the minimum number of flights, which in turn can have a substantial impact on the latency of conveying the first OSCORE request, when using certain radio technologies.

 Without this optimization, it is not possible, not even in theory, to achieve the minimum number of flights.
-This optimization makes it possible also in practice since the last message of the EDHOC protocol can be made relatively small (see Section 1 of {{I-D.ietf-lake-edhoc}}), thus allowing additional OSCORE protected CoAP data within target MTU sizes.
+This optimization makes it possible also in practice, since the last message of the EDHOC protocol can be made relatively small (see Section 1 of {{I-D.ietf-lake-edhoc}}), thus allowing additional OSCORE protected CoAP data within target MTU sizes.

 ## Terminology